March 11, 1962-November 24th, 1993 Chestnut Pinto Mare

 Stormy was Misty's last and most famous offspring.
 She sported a chestnut pinto coat and a unique facial marking shaped like a crescent moon.
 Misty was in foal with Stormy when a nor'easter struck in March 1962.
 Misty was put into Ralph and Jeanette Beebe's kitchen in their house for a temporary home since her stable flooded.
 Due to the elements of the storm, Misty kept postponing giving birth to her foal, so the Beebes decided to take her to Dr. Finney's place in Pocomoke, Maryland.
 Shortly after arriving in Pocomoke Misty gave birth to Stormy.
 Misty initally rejected Stormy, something that repeated itself with Stormy and Misty II.

-Stormy grew up on the Beebe Ranch, and was constantly visited by admirers.
-Because she had grown up in the spotlight, she took all the attention for granted and was indifferent towards people.
-She had been taught to stand on the stepstool and greet her visitors, like her famous mother.
+Stormy grew up on the Beebe Ranch and was constantly visited by admirers.
+Because she had grown up in the spotlight she took all the attention for granted and was indifferent towards people.
+She had been taught to stand on the stepstool and greet her visitors like her famous mother.

-Stormy's two siblings died young and their offspring had no descendents so Stormy was the one that carried on Misty's line.
+Stormy's two siblings died young and their two offspring had no descendents so Stormy was the one that carried on Misty's line.
 All of the Misty descendents alive today are descended from Stormy.
 In the spring of 1967 Stormy gave birth to her first foal a palomino pinto colt named Thunder sired by the stallion Lightning.
 Stormy's first daughter Windy was born 1969.
 Not only was Windy Stormy's first daughter, but was also Misty's first granddaughter.
 Windy was the result of an accidental breeding between Stormy and a Thoroughbred stallion that Ralph Beebe owned at the time.
-In 1972, Stormy had a second daughter named Breezy and was also sired by Lightning.
+In 1972 Stormy had a second daughter named Breezy and was also sired by Lightning.
 Not long after Breezy's birth Ralph Beebe suffered a heart attack and died unexpectedly.
 This left his wife with the Misty family ponies and no one to take care of them.
-However, Paul Merritt and his family had just established the Chincoteague Miniature Pony Farm on the island where there was enough room for Misty's family.
-He bought the ponies, except Stormy, who lived at the farm but was owned by the Beebes.
+Paul Merritt and his family had just established the Chincoteague Miniature Pony Farm on the island where there was enough room for Misty's family.
+He bought all of the ponies except Stormy.
+She lived at the Pony Farm but ownership remained with Jeanette Beebe.

 Click on the photo for more pictures of Stormy